• Skip to main content

 What are some strategies to navigate your career when you’re an HSP multipotentialite?

-It can be tough to make a go of employment or self-employment when you enjoy doing a lot of different things.
+It can be challenging to make a go of employment or self-employment when you enjoy doing a lot of different things.
 Some careers seem to have variety built-in; others are more mundane.
 We recently shared 25 careers that would be good for HSPs, many of which are self-employed or entrepreneurial ventures.

 Over at Puttylike, Emilie Wapnick shares her own awesome strategies for navigating work for a multipod.
 She offers four models: